 They are quite proud of their park as well, the Villa Comunale on Via Carlo Ruggiero, as it has some unusual plants including a Californian Redwood tree.

-On the plus side, I happily coincided with the local cherry season.
-I’d get a bag from a roadside stall to snack on when I was walking back to the hotel after work.
-Such a simple pleasure but one of my favourite ones.
+On the plus side, my stay happily coincided with the local cherry season.
+When I was walking back to the hotel after work, I’d get a bag from the roadside stall to eat on the way home.
+Such simple pleasure are the best ones.

 Off to Tropea next which is much nicer!